Mopzilla/SkinCalcPlus/.github/README.md

 ![prices and chances of giveaway case items](./giveaway.png)
 ## Live Battle Tracker
-Battles are tracked live allowing you to determine the winner before the battle has finished without having to add it up yourself.
+Live battle tracking lets you determine the winner before the battle ends, no adding in your head necessary.

-For people who like the guessing game and seeing the big reveal at the end, the stats are hidden by default and must be enabled by pressing the "SHOW STATS" button!
+Prefer the suspense of not knowing the winner?
+Stats are hidden by default and can be enabled with the "SHOW STATS" button!
 ### Sharing Mode Pool
 For sharing mode battles a number displays the total value of all items pulled so far, as well as displaying the split each player will receive.